A creamy and aromatic Middle Eastern pudding…

 Having lived in UAE for my whole life, I have a special liking towards Arabic food.
 At any time, I would prefer the Arabic mix grill over the masala dosa or tandoori chicken.
 Same is the case of sweets.
 I love their range of sweets, which is however very calorific as compared to our Indian sweets, as most of it are literally drenched in sweet syrup.
 That doesn’t mean that they do not have any simple desserts as such.
-What I thought I would share with Lisa is a pudding called Muhallabieh, which is basically a cream pudding, thickened with corn flour with a tinge of rosewater.
+In fact, I have to say that the pudding called Muhallabieh, which is basically a cream pudding, thickened with corn flour, is one of the easiest desserts to make.
 I used to order this each time we visited an Arabic restaurant, till I found the recipe in a magazine and was amazed at the ease of making it at home!
-To read the recipe, do hop onto Lisha’s page here.
-Hope you like the post… 🙂

 - 1 tbsp rose water